selfrefactor/rambdax/README.md

 ## API

-API documentation of Rambdax is from two parts:
+API documentation of Rambdax is from three parts:

-- Rambdax API
+- Rambda methods - a mirror of Rambda API documentation

+- Ramda methods - methods part of Ramda, but not implemented in Rambda

-- Rambda API - methods coming from the parent library Rambda
+- Custom methods - methods that are not part of neither Rambda nor Ramda

 ___
-## Rambdax API
+## Custom methods API

 #### produce

 > Typing:

 ```
-produce(
+R.produce(
   fnObject: Object,
   inputArgument: any
 ):Object
 ```

-> Example use:
+> Example:

 ```
 const conditions = {